 10. Active Users

 The number of active users shows how many people are actively using your product/service.
-It indicates how healthy your customer base is.
+It is one of the SaaS growth metrics that indicates how healthy your customer base is.

 The number of active users can give you valuable insights into how your business is performing over a certain period of time.
 For example, they can indicate how your revenue and gross margins have changed over time, as well as how well your service fits your market.